louiskgkim/OOP-Team-Profile-Generator/README.md

 ## Description

-Node.js application that generates a Team Profile for the user.
+Node.js application that generates a Team Profile as a HTML webpage for the user.
+The webpage will display a summary of each person added to the team.

+Testing is also done to make sure the code is maintainable.

 ## Table of Contents